Ministry of Social Policy of Ukraine: Structures

 The ministry consists of the central body of ministry headed by its leadership composed of a minister, his/hers first deputy, and other deputies in assistance to the minister.
 Part of ministry compose several state administrations that are specialized in certain field and coordinate operations of government companies.

+On 16 July 2025 the Ministry of National Unity of Ukraine was merged with the Ministry of Social Policy of Ukraine.